miabots/KREBBOT-clean/README.md

 ___

-Hello!
+## Hello!
 Welcome to KREBBOT!

 KREBBOT was a fun little coding experiment, turned passion project, turned actual useful bot.
 Plus, this has been a great learning experience for me with Python.

-KREBBOT is still very much in progress.
-I am slowly implementing things, often in bursts of random coding!

-I have a lot of ideas, but this is easily the biggest software product I have ever coded so I am taking things slow to ensure proper devops, etc.
+If you want to use the production version of KREBBOT on your Discord Server, you can invite the Bot using the dedicated link [HERE](https://discord.com/api/oauth2/authorize?client_id=855450076011561001&permissions=8&scope=applications.commands%20bot)

 ## Features of note: